MIT-Emerging-Talent/ET6-CDSP-starter/collaboration/communication.md

 **Our commitment to excellence:**

 - **🔄 Transparency**: Keep everyone informed of blockers and progress
-- **⚡ Responsiveness**: Acknowledge messages within 24 hours during available times
+- **⚡ Responsiveness**: Acknowledge messages within 24 hours during available
+  times
 - **🤝 Support**: No question is too small - we grow together
 - **📊 Accountability**: Regular updates on commitments and deliverables

 ---

-*Last updated: Team formation - Ready to build something amazing! 🚀*
+**Last updated**: Team formation - Ready to build something amazing! 🚀